 Detox Unit brought a mix of high-energy dub and groovy mellow bass, punctuated by his playful use of sound bites like “He needs some milk” and Hank Hill’s “I’ll tell you what.”
 His seamless transitions and ability to go from laid-back vibes to intense energy kept the crowd thoroughly entertained.

-CloZee closed out Day 2 with her blend of storytelling through music.
+CloZee closed out Day 2 with her signature blend of storytelling through music.
 Sampling Indian beats and seamlessly mixing tracks like When I Move, You Move, CloZee took the audience on a journey.
-Her set, featuring her new with LSDream, was a crowd favorite and solidified her reputation as a must-see live performer.
+Her set, featuring her new collaboration with LSDream, was a crowd favorite and solidified her reputation as a must-see live performer.

 Day 3: A High-Energy Finale